OvieDev/UniPy/SECURITY.md

 # Security Policy

 ## Why you should report vulnerabilties
 Well, UniPy is a cryptocurrency system.
 It basically allows to transfer "funds" from user to user.
-Although, currencies are just a few bits aligned together, some people (including me) think that those coins have a value\
+Although, currencies are just a few bits aligned together, some people (including me) think that those bits have a value\
 So, it will make this system fair and (most importantly) decentralized for everyone.

 ## Reporting a Vulnerability